Fairy tales are much older and much grimmer than we thought. They’re also much more beneficial.

 Therefore, fairy tales are more than entertainment.
 Gerald Hüther writes, “As brain researchers have been able to show in recent years with the aid of new imaging procedures, the connectivity between the nerve cells in the brain as representing patterns of thinking, feeling and activity are formed to a much greater extent through own experiences than hitherto assumed.
 The experiences which are crucial for our own and the collective management of life are passed on from one generation to the next.
 Fairy tales are an instrument for passing down important messages about our own management of life and the development of relationships.”

 As adults, we know that life does not promise a “happily ever after,” but in the words of Bruno Bettelheim: “As for those who immerse themselves in what the fairy tale has to communicate, it becomes a deep, quiet pool which at first seems to reflect only our own image; but behind it we soon discover the inner turmoils of our soul — its depth, and ways to gain peace within ourselves and with the world, which is the reward of our struggles.”

 Fairy tales can not only entertain and delight the imagination, but they can offer life lessons that we take with us forever.
-They can teach us to overcome negativity, trust in friends, conquer fears and strive for goodness in all we do.
+They can teach us to overcome negativity, to trust in friends, to conquer fears and to strive for goodness in all we do.

 What’s your favorite fairy tale?